 The island is open from 7 am to 6 pm, but once a week you can also have a romantic dinner starting at 7 pm.
 You can pre-book the dinner at the reception.
 And trust me, it's worth it.
 Even if you're not a couple you're going to have a great time.

-My Tip: There is a small vending machine that sells food for the flamingos.
+There is a small vending machine that sells food for the flamingos.
 The machine takes only US quarters.
 It’s much easier to tempt the flamingos with food on your hand, but if you arrive too late, they might simply ignore you because they’ve already eaten.

-In the end, they’re still wild animals that do their own thing as they please.
+In the end, flamingos are still wild animals that do their own thing as they please.
 Sit still, grab some bird food and wait for them to come around.
 If you start chasing them around for a photo they’ll run away.
-Don’t be disappointed if your pink friends walk away instead of posing for you 🙂
+Don’t be disappointed if your pink friends walk away instead of posing for you :)

 They were forced to stay and their wings are clipped.
 One flamingo actually left the island and one died because of his age.
 The current inhabitants aren’t in captivity.
 They also live in their natural environment – the mangroves.
-Sometimes there are more flamingos on the island because some others came to visit and stayed for some time.
+Sometimes there are more flamingos on the island because wild ones come to visit.